nauam/Courses/docs/administration/projects/node-execution/bastionssh.md

 The example has two networks:

-- Network1: qwcontrol, bastion
+- Network1: rundeck, bastion
 - Network2: bastion, linux-1, linux-2

-The goal of this example is that QW Control connects to the nodes linux-1 and linux-2 through the bastion container (QW Control cannot see linux-X nodes)
+The goal of this example is that Rundeck connects to the nodes linux-1 and linux-2 through the bastion container (Rundeck cannot see linux-X nodes)